Synonym(s)

 Direct ImmunofluorescenceThis section has been translated automatically.

-In cleavage studies (specimen is pretreated in 1 M NaCl solution), deposits are found on the dermal or epidermal side; rarely on both sides.
+In slit examinations (preparation is pretreated in 1 M NaCl solution), the deposits are found on the dermal or epidermal side; rarely on both sides.

-Immunoelectron microscopically, the deposits are found on the lamina lucida as well as on the sublamina densa.
+Immunoelectron microscopy reveals deposits on the lamina lucida and the sublamina densa.

 Differential diagnosisThis section has been translated automatically.